JustWon/DCGAN_Descriptor/README.md

 # DCGAN_Descriptor
-- Training module for DCGAN
+- Training module for DCGAN (main.py)
-- Descriptor extraction from DCGAN
+- Descriptor extraction from DCGAN (Extracting_DCGAN_features.ipynb)
-- Checkpoint file for our DCGAN model trained on Places dataset
+- Checkpoint file for our DCGAN model trained on Places dataset (checkpoint/PatchofPlaces_128_64_64)

 # Training dataset
 - We used the Places dataset for the training the DCGAN.